 – Destinations: Chengdu, Songpan, Huanglong, Zoige, Langmu, Tangke, Jiuzhaigou Valley, Nanping, Wanglang, Research Base of Giant Panda Breeding;

 – Ending in: Chengdu;

 – Group size: minimum 2 people, maximum 15 people.

 Sichuan: The province of Sichuan lies in central-western China and is one of the country’s major industrial bases.
-The territory of the province and its vicinity were the cradles of unique local civilizations, which can be dated to at least 15th century BC.
-The area lies in the Sichuan basin and is surrounded by the Himalaya to the west, Qinling range to the north, and mountainous areas of Yunnan to the south.
+The territory of the province and its vicinity were the cradles of unique local civilizations, which can be dated to at least the 15th century BC.
+The area lies in the Sichuan Basin and is surrounded by the Himalayas to the west, Qinling range to the north, and mountainous areas of Yunnan to the south.
 The Yangtze River flows through the basin and thus is upstream to areas of eastern China.